ver8ung/athalianamsmc/README.md

 - fixed time segmenting pattern for single chromosome runs
 - counts runs and appends a number to the output
 - use -I as a variable with increasing counts for 2 hap (ToDo: 4 hap 6 hap 8 hap configuration)

+ToDo:
+-> for loop for values of -I